 - 1 pound ground beef (can substitute with ground turkey or ground chicken)

 - ½ cup tomato sauce

 - ¼ cup dry sherry

-- Place the olive oil in a large skillet over medium-high heat and once oil is hot, add the onion, bell pepper and garlic.
+- Place the 2 tablespoons olive oil in a large skillet over medium-high heat and once oil is hot, add the ½ cup onion, ½ cup bell pepper and 2 whole cloves of garlic.
 Sauté for 5 minutes.

 - Remove dough ball from refrigerator and separate into 10 equal sized balls.
 On a lightly floured surface, roll out each dough ball into a thin circle.
 Place a few tablespoons of the picadillo onto the center and fold half of the dough over, sealing the edges by pressing down with a fork or twisting the edges over to form a seal.